Bitcoin Myths · #6 of 20

 Short Answer

 You don’t have to buy a whole Bitcoin.
 Bitcoin divides into 100 million units called satoshis.
 You can buy $5, $50, or $500 worth and receive the exact equivalent in sats.
-Most people who own Bitcoin have never bought a whole coin.
+Most people who own Bitcoin have never bought a whole bitcoin.

 Where the confusion starts

 Bitcoin’s price makes it look like an all-or-nothing proposition.
-When a single coin trades for tens of thousands of dollars, the natural assumption is that you need tens of thousands of dollars to participate.
+When a single bitcoin trades for tens of thousands of dollars, the natural assumption is that you need tens of thousands of dollars to participate.

 The smallest unit of Bitcoin has a name